yanancai/AI-Youtube-Shorts-Generator/README.md

 # AI Youtube Shorts Generator

 AI Youtube Shorts Generator is a Python tool designed to generate engaging YouTube shorts from long-form videos.
 By leveraging the power of GPT-4 and Whisper, it extracts the most interesting highlights, detects speakers, and crops the content vertically for shorts.
+The tool supports both YouTube URLs and local video files (with relative/absolute path support).
 This tool is currently in version 0.1 and might have some bugs.

 If you wish to add shorts generation into your application, here is an api to create shorts from long form videos :- https://docs.vadoo.tv/docs/guide/create-ai-clips